How To Remove Sticky Labels

 The other day as I walked through a craft store, I enjoyed walking through the aisle filled with various sizes and shapes of glass jars, each for between $1-$10 apiece!
 One of the major ways we want to decorate is by having the jars on the tables for the reception and filling them with fresh flowers that we buy in bulk, so I’m excited to cut costs in this way!
 Making upcycled wedding decor is going to save us a bundle on our wedding budget.

-If you search Pinterest, you’ll find lots of different suggestions for taking labels off of glass.
-I researched a number of ways, searching for reasonably cheap and not terribly time consuming options.
+If you search Pinterest, you’ll find lots of different suggestions for taking labels off of the glass.
+I researched a number of ways, searching for reasonably cheap and not terribly time-consuming options.
 Below is what I discovered worked best for me for removing labels from various glass jars and bottles:

 This can be done as long as you have: